nastacio/nastacio.github.io/_posts/2024-06-10-eng-prompt-eng.md

 > Have you tried tuning a foundation model?

 Yes, __fine-tuning a foundation model__ is a popular solution to adapting a trained AI model to the distinct characteristics of a specific training set.
-Fine-tuning a model, an activity where you start from a larger AI model and show it examples that are closer to the ones in your organization, costs a tiny fraction of the cost of training a model from scratch.
+Fine-tuning a model, an activity where you start from a larger AI model and show it examples that are closer to the ones in your organization, costs a tiny fraction - think thousandths - of the cost of training a model from scratch.

-Spending "a tiny fraction of the cost" while getting better results sounds like great economics, but you have to keep in mind the starting reference point for those savings is in the realm of [tens of millions of dollars](https://en.wikipedia.org/wiki/GPT-4#:~:text=Sam%20Altman%20stated%20that%20the,was%20more%20than%20%24100%20million.) and [growing 4-5x every year](https://x.com/EpochAIResearch/status/1795870450079142126) so that bargain price tag may still run in thousands of dollars _per month_ in compute-costs alone.
+Spending a tiny fraction of the cost while getting better results sounds like great economics, but keep in mind the starting point for those savings is in the realm of [tens of millions of dollars](https://en.wikipedia.org/wiki/GPT-4#:~:text=Sam%20Altman%20stated%20that%20the,was%20more%20than%20%24100%20million.) and [growing 4-5x every year](https://x.com/EpochAIResearch/status/1795870450079142126).

+That bargain price tag may still run in thousands of dollars _per month_ in compute-costs alone.

 > _"Non-sense.
 I can use a local LLM and train it on a couple of GPUs I bought on eBay and get the whole thing done for the price of a good dinner."_